cockroachdb/docs/cockroachcloud/configure-cloud-org-sso.md

 In addition, you can create authentication methods that connect to your identity provider using the [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) identity protocols.

 Members are identified by their email address.
 To allow members to migrate from password authentication to SSO, ensure that their email addresses in your {{ site.data.products.db }} organization match those in your identity providers.
 To allow your members to select from multiple SSO authentication methods, ensure that the email addresses match across all of them.

 ### Prepare for migration of existing members

 Keep the following in mind and communicate it to your members:

 - If your organization includes members who are also members of other organizations, and this is the first of their organizations to enable Cloud Organization SSO, those members must be re-added to your organization.
-If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in. **However, those who were previously admins must be granted the role again**.
+If they sign in using an authentication method with [autoprovisioning](#autoprovisioning) enabled, they are automatically added upon successful sign-in. **However, those who previously had the organizational admin role must be granted the role again**.
 - After you enable Cloud Organization SSO, all other members of your {{ site.data.products.db }} organization who were using [Basic SSO](cloud-org-sso.html#basic-sso) rather than an email and password must sign in again to regain access to your organization.
 After signing in, members retain the same access they had before the migration.

 During enablement of the feature, a list of affected members is shown, and those members are also notified individually.